 Be Flexible and Make Sacrifices

 Being a stepparent requires sacrifice on your part to show children your true intentions.
-When a child sees you putting him first, especially in spite of your desires, it can help create a sense of trust.
+When a child sees you putting them first, especially in spite of your desires, it can help create a sense of trust.
 Look for ways to change your schedule or skip your event in favor of supporting the child's interests.
 You certainly have obligations in your life, and you should take care to fulfill them, but leisure-time activities can be sacrificed in the short term to build respect and trust.
 If your stepchild's school play falls on the same night as your book club, choosing to attend the play would be a worthwhile and simple way to show support.

-Factor In Age
+Factor in Age

 The age of your stepchildren plays a major role in how willing they are to accept you.
 Young children are more likely to respect your authority and treat you as they do other trusted adults.
-Stepfamily specialist and Psychologist Patricia Papernow shares children ages 6-18 typically take longer to accept the authority of a stepparent.
+Stepfamily specialist and psychologist Patricia Papernow shares that children ages 6-18 typically take longer to accept the authority of a stepparent.

 When to Seek Professional Help

 Sometimes issues experienced by blended families are beyond what each individual is capable of dealing with.
 Given the nature of blended family dynamics, professional help for the entire family can be crucial.
-If you feel you have tried all you can and things still are working, consider talking to a family therapist.
+If you feel you have tried all you can and things still aren't working, consider talking to a family therapist.
 Signs your family may be in need of outside help include:

 - Clear favoritism of one child over another